GerSant/simhub-lumirank-display/readme.md

 - Fire up ACC, and give it a spin!

 ## 3D files included
-- The front of the main box (Lid.stl)
+- The front of the main box (STLs/Lumirank no LED.stl)
-- The rear cover (Rear.stl)
+- The rear cover (STLs/Lumirank - Rear.stl)
-- The buttons for printing first Top, bottom and small buttons.stl (Optional)

 [Thingiverse link](https://www.thingiverse.com/thing:4678316)